goto-opensource/k8s-aws-operator/README.md

 Manage AWS Elastic IPs (EIPs) and Elastic Network Interfaces (ENIs) as Custom Resources in your Kubernetes cluster and assign them your pods.

-**Warning:** This project is still work in progress.
-There might be breaking API changes in the future.
-Use at your own risk.

 ## Requirements

 * Your pod IPs must be allocated from your VPC subnets.
 This is the default setup on AWS EKS by using the [AWS VPC CNI plugin](https://github.com/aws/amazon-vpc-cni-k8s).